-LNGgc 2014 had over 200 attendees from the LNG industry.
-Attendees were spread across the world.
-Participants were predominantly from Europe and North America, with many from South America, Asia, The Middle East, Africa and Australasia.
+LNGgc 2015 will welcome over 200 attendees from the LNG industry.
+Attendees come from across the world from the global LNG business from Europe and North America, with many from South America, Asia, The Middle East, Africa and Australasia.

 The types of attendees from across the world from 2014’s LNGgc was of a very high level and included CEOs, Presidents, Managing Directors, Vice Presidents, Heads of LNG, Directors of Strategy, Heads of Supply and Heads of Trading, Directors of Technology, Heads of Transport and as well as many more global LNG leaders!

 Are there key potential clients in these groups?
 If so contact us to discuss how you can be involved in LNGgc 2015 - either call Kristina Pegg on +44 (0)20 7017 6828 or email: email@example.com.

 You would be interested in LNGgc 2015 if you are:

 IOCs, NOCs and Energy Companies interested in:

 • New LNG project developments and how these are impact by global demand and supply